metio/terraform-provider-k8s/docs/data-sources/wildfly_org_wild_fly_server_v1alpha1_manifest.md

 - `disable_http_route` (Boolean) DisableHTTPRoute disables the creation a route to the HTTP port of the application service (false if omitted)
 - `env` (Attributes List) Env contains environment variables for the containers running the WildFlyServer application (see [below for nested schema](#nestedatt--spec--env))
 - `env_from` (Attributes List) EnvFrom contains environment variables from a source such as a ConfigMap or a Secret (see [below for nested schema](#nestedatt--spec--env_from))
+- `liveness_probe` (Attributes) LivenessProbe defines the periodic probe of container liveness.
+Container will be restarted if the probe fails. (see [below for nested schema](#nestedatt--spec--liveness_probe))
+- `readiness_probe` (Attributes) ReadinessProbe defines the periodic probe of container service readiness.
+Container will be removed from service endpoints if the probe fails. (see [below for nested schema](#nestedatt--spec--readiness_probe))
 - `resources` (Attributes) ResourcesSpec defines the resources used by the WildFlyServer, ie CPU and memory, use limits and requests.
 More info: https://pkg.go.dev/k8s.io/api@v0.18.14/core/v1#ResourceRequirements (see [below for nested schema](#nestedatt--spec--resources))
 - `secrets` (List of String) Secrets is a list of Secrets in the same namespace as the WildFlyServer object, which shall be mounted into the WildFlyServer Pods.
 The Secrets are mounted into /etc/secrets/<secret-name>.
 - `security_context` (Attributes) SecurityContext defines the security capabilities required to run the application. (see [below for nested schema](#nestedatt--spec--security_context))
 - `service_account_name` (String)
 - `session_affinity` (Boolean) SessionAffinity defines if connections from the same client ip are passed to the same WildFlyServer instance/pod each time (false if omitted)
 - `standalone_config_map` (Attributes) StandaloneConfigMapSpec defines the desired configMap configuration to obtain the standalone configuration for WildFlyServer (see [below for nested schema](#nestedatt--spec--standalone_config_map))
+- `startup_probe` (Attributes) StartupProbe indicates that the Pod has successfully initialized.
+If specified, no other probes are executed until this completes successfully.
+If this probe fails, the Pod will be restarted, just as if the livenessProbe failed.
+This can be used to provide different probe parameters at the beginning of a Pod's lifecycle, when it might take a long time to load data or warm a cache, than during steady-state operation. (see [below for nested schema](#nestedatt--spec--startup_probe))
 - `storage` (Attributes) StorageSpec defines specific storage required for the server own data directory.
 If omitted, an EmptyDir is used (that will not persist data across pod restart). (see [below for nested schema](#nestedatt--spec--storage))

 <a id="nestedatt--spec--env"></a>